telescopeѲptics.net ▪▪▪▪ CONTENTS

 Different components of long-exposure wavefront error caused by atmospheric turbulence can be quantified for its time-averaged form using wide range of Zernike terms of appropriate magnitudes.
 Table below lists first 12 components (21 counting sine and cosine terms separately, as marked in the j column) of the Zernike-modeled time-averaged turbulence error (variance source: Optical Imaging and Aberrations 2, Mahajan).
 The table is based on Noll's Zernike terms expansion concept.

-WAVEFRONT STRUCTURING OF THE AVERAGED SEEING ERROR
+WAVEFRONT STRUCTURING OF THE AVERAGED (LONG EXPOSURE) SEEING ERROR

 CORRECTED ZERNIKE COMPONENT